 Teeny tiny dog breeds (Chihuahuas, Pugs, Pomeranians, Maltese, Miniature Poodles, Terriers) are very popular in Chiang Mai and you can guarantee that your pup will be coddled and coo’ed over by the Thai community.
 There are plenty of shops selling itty bitty collars and jackets and booties and small bags and cans of dog food.

 As for cats, Thais generally don’t like them.
 We have been told very matter-of-factly on more than one occasion that they are ‘dirty.’
-It was hard to swallow at first but now we understand why: the vast majority of cats in Chiang Mai are feral, so the only ones you see are the ragtag, slinky little demons that let loose nightmarish howls at night, leave ‘kitty cookies’ in fenced-in yards, and mark their territory like dogs do (only it smells ten times worse).
+It was hard to swallow at first but now we understand why: the vast majority of cats in Chiang Mai are feral, so the only ones you see are the ragtag, slinky little demons that let loose nightmarish howls at night, leave ‘kitty cookies’ in fenced-in yards, and mark their territory like dogs do.
 We brought our cat from the USA and it’s been difficult to finding a place to live that allows felines indoors, probably because Thai cats really are pretty icky.

 That’s not to say you shouldn’t bring your beloved cat or dog to Thailand, but it means there will be limitations and some hangups regarding pet care, pet safety, and living situations.

 What’s in store for us in the future?

 Who knows what we’ll be doing this time next year or even three years from now.
 But at the moment, we’re happy here and love that Chiang Mai is our home and has turned into a hub that allows us to easily travel to other parts of Thailand and Southeast Asia.